LoicTramis/habit-builder-server/README.md

 Build good habit by setting up goal, forming group around that goal and putting the work to make that change _A progress everyday will go a very long way_

+## Relation

+A group can have multiple habits
+A group can have multiple user

+A habit can have multiple users

+A user have no habit and no group

 ## Models

 ### Habit